SitePen/mayhem/GUIDE.md

-In cases where two different views should be shown for the same path, two separate routes may be given the same path; however, which route is activated first is currently browser-dependent because the order of iterating over the route map may be vary across browsers.
+In cases where two different views should be shown for the same path, two separate routes may be given the same path; however, which route is activated first is currently browser-dependent because the order of iterating over the route map may vary across browsers.

 Putting the Pieces Together
 ---------------------------